theirishpenguin/theirishpenguin.github.io/_posts/2021-01-25-moral-code-actual-code-and-becoming-management-ought-you.markdown

 which tackles the question:

- > How do i feel worthwhile as a manager when my people are doing all the implementing?”
+ > How do I feel worthwhile as a manager when my people are doing all the implementing?”

 There are some great points in that post.
 I had a few thoughts stemming from reading it and looked to hurriedly work through them in my own post here, and perhaps take things in a different direction.
 This started as a tweet but quickly spilled over the character limit.
 And I'd also like to